 sauf si c’est un ami avec l’apéro!”

-7 to 9 pm might seem late, but dinner is served much later in France and much of Europe.
-Most restaurants don’t open until 7:30 pm or 8:00 pm, with things picking up pace around 9:00 pm, ending well past 10 pm or 11 pm.
+Most sit down restaurants in France don’t open until 7:30 pm or 8:00 pm, with things picking up pace around 9:00 pm, ending well past 10 pm or 11 pm.

 What to expect during an apero